Hesammousavi/laravel-module-creator/readme.md

 Laravel package for Create Laravel Modules from a template

 # Requirements
+Laravel 9 or later
-Laravel 9 and PHP 8.0
+PHP 8.0 or later

 # Install